princesegzy01/nearest-store-location/README.md

 # Nearest Store Location

-A simple NodeJs application that accepts a zipcode or address as query string then return a store from a given dataset closesr to it.
+A simple NodeJs application that accepts a zipcode or address as query string then return a store from a given dataset closer to it.

 check the `/task/README.md` to view the original task.